mikan-sour/jlpt_api/setsService/README.md

 #### Sets (/sets):

 ##### Accepts
-- Get
-- Post

-returns an array of available sets
+- Get: returns an array of available sets matching parameters
+- Post: create a new set
+- Delete: delete a set
+- Patch: update a set

 ##### QueryParams
 - isPublic (bool)